BasselMRadi/Module_Course_APITask_Odoo/README.md

 # Module_Course_APITask_Odoo
- API to Register a new partner in our system / return token autom generated / Retrieve Courses Grouped by Responsible
+ ## API to Register a new partner in our system / return token autom generated / Retrieve Courses Grouped by Responsible
+## by Eng.
+Basel Mahmoud Radi